camunda/camunda-docs/versioned_docs/version-0.25/components/cloud-console/manage-clusters/manage-client-connections.md

 ---
 id: manage-client-connections
 title: Manage Client Connections
+description: "To interact with Zeebe in the cloud from the outside, every client application must authenticate itself using an OAuth Flow."
 ---

 To be able to interact with Zeebe in the cloud from the outside, every client application must authenticate itself.
 An OAuth Flow is used for authentication, which is shown below: